A Trusted UK Supplier Of ESD Control Products Since 1986

 5) Connect the ground snap of your floor mat to the ground snap of your Low Profile ESD Ground Cord.
 The ring terminal must be connected to the grounding receptacle as described in step 2.
 To keep the shoes connected to the floor mat, wear ESD Heel Straps when standing on the ESD mat.
 If safety shoes are worn, the ESD heel straps need not be worn.

 If you are finding that you still require more guidance around ESD matting, we’d be happy to help you.
-Please get in touch with our expert sales team via the contact form below.
+Our team is always on hand to answer any technical questions you may have.
+We also offer guidance and advice across our full product range.

 On selected products if ordered before 1pm